ereldebel/Breakout/README.md

 # Breakout
-My first unity and C# project.
+My first Unity and C# project.
 A classic Breakout clone set in space.

 All script were written in C# by me.
 All sprites were created by me using Microsoft PowerPoint and GIMP.

 The game was created in the _Game Development Foundations_ course as part of the _Bezalel Game Development and Design Minor_ of my _Computer Science B.Sc._ in _The Hebrew University, Jerusalem, Israel_.

+The _Game_ Directory contains the game's executable called _Breakout.exe_.
+The _Source_ Directory contains all the source material excluding Unity's _TextMeshPro_ assets directory which can be downloaded directly through the _Unity Editor_.

 **Game Screenshots:**